stefreschke/hwr-oop-project-template/README.md

 | Number | Dependency Name | Dependency Description | Why is it necessary? |
 |--------|-----------------|------------------------|----------------------|
 | 1      | /               | /                      | /                    |

-## Instructions

-[TODO]: # (Remove these instructions once you finished your fork's setup.)

-Use a fork of this repository to do implement your project.

-Remember to add this repository as a second remote repository (upstream) and pull from the correct remotes.
-This is necessary, because we might apply changes to this template during the next month.

-The following section describes how to add multiple remote repositories to your local repository, which is cloned from the fork.

 ### Multiple remote repositories